CORE KNOWLEDGE IN PAEDIATRICSBrought to you by EAP and Young EAP

 - Investigations and results should be presented in a logical order.

-Pictures or videos are welcomed, but make sure you have a written patient (parent or guardian) consent where they state they are happy for the image to be published on EAP Learning app.
-A copy of the consent form is at the end of this guide.
+Pictures or videos are welcomed, but make sure you have a written patient (parent or guardian) consent where they state they are happy for the image to be published in the Core Knowledge in Paediatrics Course.

 - When writing a question, choose a lead-in question.
 Avoid negative questions.
 Those are good examples of questions: